-This isn’t the only way you can apply cold email principles to cold calling.
+This isn’t the only way you can apply cold email principles to cold calls.
 Try experimenting with different approaches to see what gets the best response rate.

 5. Use a hyper-personalized opener

-There’s a huge amount of insight available on your prospects.
+In most cases, there’s a huge amount of insight available on your prospects through social media.

 LinkedIn is a salesperson’s best friend for a reason.
 Use this insight to open the call and build familiarity from the get-go.

 - I notice you used to work at [PAST COMPANY], how did you find the culture there?